What is Kerasal?

 Urea is an emollient (skin softening agent).
 Urea helps to moisturize the skin.

-Do not use salicylic acid and urea topical on a child younger than 2 years old.
+Do not use Kerasal on a child younger than 2 years old.
 This medication should not be used on a child or teenager who has a fever, especially if the child also has flu symptoms or chicken pox.
 Salicylates can cause a serious and sometimes fatal condition called Reye's syndrome in children.

 You should not use this medication if you are allergic to salicylic acid or urea.